Shopify/packwerk/USAGE.md

     bin/packwerk update-todo

-Similar to `bin/packwerk check`, you may also run `bin/packwerk update-todo` on folders or packages:

-    bin/packwerk update-todo components/your_package

 ![](static/packwerk_update.gif)

-_Note: Changing dependencies or enabling dependencies will not require a full update of the codebase, only the package that changed.
-On the other hand, changing or enabling privacy will require a full update of the codebase._

 `bin/packwerk update-todo` should only be run to record existing violations and to remove violations that have been worked off.
 Running `bin/packwerk update-todo` to resolve a violation should be the very last resort.